 Why Do You Get Ultrasounds In Pregnancy?

-Ultrasounds or sonograms is one part of your prenatal testing.
-It uses sound waves to create an image of baby, the placenta and the uterus, which gives your healthcare provider valuable information about your pregnancy.
+Ultrasounds or sonograms are one part of your prenatal testing.
+It uses sound waves to create an image of baby, the placenta, and the uterus, which gives your healthcare provider valuable information about your pregnancy.
 The person performing your ultrasound (usually an ultrasound technician or sonographer), won’t share your results as the radiologist is the one who checks it over and puts together a report for your healthcare provider.
 BUT the tech will be able to show you the sex of your baby!

 - Fetal heartbeat